ParallelMaths/parallel/pages/2-good-will-hunting.md

 Simon.

-## Further Interest
+## Find out more

 If you want to find out more about **Good Will Hunting**, then just Google it.
 There are tons of articles about one of the greatest films to come out of Hollywood.
 You should certainly watch it, but it is aimed at an older audience, so perhaps wait until you are a bit older.

-Number nerd James Grime has made an interesting video asking [“Who was the real Good Will Hunting?”](https://www.youtube.com/watch?v=SzjdcPbjaR4)
+Number nerd James Grime has made an interesting video asking [“Who was the real Good Will Hunting?”](https://www.youtube.com/watch?v=SzjdcPbjaR4?rel=0)

 More about NASA blackboard photos [here](http://rarehistoricalphotos.com/nasa-scientists-board-calculations-1961/).

+## **Credits**

+The problems in this Parallelogram come from a variety of places and we will list them in the fourth and final Parallelogram.